zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ---
 # API calls for reading data
 Reading and writing data with the SDS Client Libraries is performed through the ``ISdsDataService`` interface, which can be accessed with the ``SdsService.GetDataService()`` helper.

 *****
-#### Sample Types
+#### Example Type, Stream, and Data

-Many of the API methods described below contain sample JSON and sample code.
+Many of the API methods described below contain example requests and responses in JSON to highlight usage and specific behaviors.
+The following type, stream, and data are used in the examples.

-When specifying a parameter of type enum, the API accepts both the name of the field and the numeric value of the field.
-Samples vary to highlight enum flexibility.

-The code samples will using the following Types:
-  * ``Simple``, a type with a single index
-  * ``DerivedComplexType``, a type with a compound index
+**Example Type**

-These types are defined below in .NET, Python, and Javascript:
+``SimpleType`` is an SdsType with a single index.
+This type is defined below in .NET, Python, and Javascript:

-##### .NET
+###### .NET
 ```csharp
 public enum State
 {